 What are the advantages of Gumroad?

-• You can use Gumroad to create your online store, or use its own payment platform to integrate it into your site.
+- You can use Gumroad to create your online store, or use its payment platform to integrate it into your site.

-• Possibility to send emails (automated or not) to communicate with your audience.
+- Feature for sending emails (automated or manual) to communicate with your audience.

 How much does Gumroad cost?